 Don't submit stories like this ...

 Betty Crockpot was invited by the Joyful Grove SDA Church to present a cooking school in the church multi-purpose room.
-The evening and Buck Wheat.
+The event was coordinated by Alice Fillibuster, with help from Myrtle The evening by